elmoren/elmoren.github.io/cv/index.md

 - Lead a feature team of developers to deliver new features, maintain legacy code, DevOps, and improving the developer tooling.
 - Both mentor and learn from the feature team in software development craft, pair/ensemble programming, working with stakeholders and managing projects.
-- Conduct weekly book club meetings in which we read and discuss books aimed at improving our technical and soft skills.
+- Conduct weekly team learning sessions in which we read and discuss books aimed at improving our technical and soft skills.
 - Full stack developer working with Java, Hibernate, SQL Server, Vue, Typescript and JavaScript
 - Collaborate with product owners to identify requirements, design solutions, implement the software solutions and deploy them.
 - Identify opportunities to improve developer operations, production capacity, processes and implement them

+#### Notable Achievements

+- I led an effort to improve our front end developer experience that is going to save hours worth of time per day.
+I researched and created a plan to break our monolithic front end into a monorepo architecture building with Vite.
+This allowed our tools to give us instant feedback rather than 60 second builds when updating a single line of code.
+This also gives us better linting, easier testing, faster on-boarding, and and upgrade path for our legacy front end systems.
+This was a collaborative effort and I helped my colleagues grow by providing mentorship and opportunities to learn.
+- I led a project that that integrated our system with a new wireless provider that greatly reduced monthly data usage costs.
+We developed tools that saved internal customers hours of time and created dashboards that provide insights for better decision making.

 ---